SebusiekPolakPL/SebusiekPolakPL/README.md

 # Hey there! 👋

-I'm Sebastian, an **aspiring web developer** based in Poland.
+I'm Sebastian, an **aspiring Frontend Developer** and Technical School Student based in Poland.

 I love building small projects, experimenting with code, and improving my skills every day.
+I focus on writing clean code and following modern web standards.

 My main tech stack is HTML, CSS, JavaScript, TypeScript and MySQL.
-My favourite tools are Visual Studio Code, Apple Notes and enjoy sketching website ideas on my iPad.
+I also hold certifications in CCNA: Introduction to Networks, JS Essentials, and Modern AI, which help me build solid and secure applications.

 Here are some of my pinned projects 👇

 ## Fun Facts:

-* I'm a basketball player
+* Basketball player
-* I love coffee
+* AI & Machine Learning enthusiast
-* I like watching American TV series
+* Passionate about investing and financial markets
-* I'm interested in investing and financial markets
+* American TV series fan